Martial Eagle (The Americans): Plot

 Elizabeth and Philip infiltrate the Contra training base posing as septic system employees.
 Elizabeth assassinates their intended targets, while Philip takes photos of the training exercises.
 He is forced to kill three American personnel who stumble upon him.
 The Jennings later find that the truck driver they kidnapped for information and left tied up in the forest froze to death.
 Philip is upset by the unnecessary deaths.

 The Jennings family attends a service at the church that runs Paige's youth program.
 They inadvertently learn that Paige has donated $600 of her savings to missionary activities.
 Neither of her parents approve of this gesture, especially Philip.
 Philip lashes out at Paige when they return home.
+Elizabeth awakens Paige in the middle of the night to do chores, telling her that being a grown up means having to do things even if you don't want to do them and not always getting what you want.
 Philip later meets Pastor Tim (Kelly AuCoin) and angrily asks him to stay away from his daughter.
 Pastor Tim responds by telling Philip he, too, can be saved before Philip walks out.
-Elizabeth awakens Paige in the middle of the night to do chores, telling her that being a grown up means having to do things even if you don't want to do them and not always getting what you want.